-(d) The Higher Education Policy Commission shall examine the question of general revenue appropriations to individual higher education institutions per student, and per credit hour, and by other relevant measures at all higher education institutions, including four-year baccalaureate institutions and the community and technical colleges, and on or before January 1, 2018, the commission shall deliver its report to the Joint Committee on Government and Finance and the Legislative Oversight Commission on Education Accountability.
-This report shall include a recommendation to the Legislature on a formula for the allocation of general revenue to be appropriated to such institutions that provides for ratable funding across all four-year institutions and community and technical colleges on a ratable basis, by enrolled student, by credit hour or by other relevant measures.
-On such basis, the commission shall make a recommendation to the Legislature as to the amounts that each such institution should have appropriated to it in the general revenue budget for fiscal year 2019, based upon the total general revenue appropriations that such institutions receive in aggregate in the enacted budget for fiscal year 2018.
+257 (d) The Higher Education Policy Commission shall examine the question of general 258 revenue appropriations to individual higher education institutions per student, and per credit hour, 259 and by other relevant measures at state institutions of higher education under its jurisdiction and 260 the council shall undertake the same analysis for the community and technical colleges, and on 261 or before October 1 of each year the commission and council shall each deliver a report to the 262 Joint Committee on Government and Finance and the Legislative Oversight Commission on 263 Education Accountability.
+These reports shall include a recommendation to the Legislature on a 264 formula or methodology for the allocation of general revenue to be appropriated to such 265 institutions that provides for ratable funding across all four-year institutions and community and 266 technical colleges on a ratable basis, by enrolled student, by credit hour or by other relevant 267 measures.
+The commission and council shall take into consideration the needs of each institution 268 relating to a base level of appropriation support and mission differentiation.
+On such basis, the 269 commission and council shall each make a recommendation to the Legislature as to the amounts